afshinrahimi/mmner/README.md

 for Computational Linguistics (Volume 1: Long Papers).
 Vol. 1.
 2017.

-We have partitioned the original datasets into train/test/dev sets for benchmarking our multilingual transfer models.
+We have partitioned the original datasets into train/test/dev sets for benchmarking our multilingual transfer models:
+Rahimi, Afshin, Yuan Li, and Trevor Cohn.
+"Multilingual NER Transfer for Low-resource Languages." arXiv preprint arXiv:1902.00193 (2019).